Pinch-off dynamics for a Newtonian liquid thread draining in a viscoplastic medium: Appendix C: Regular perturbation scaling analysis

-\textbf{Regular Perturbation Analysis:} The assumed forms of the velocity and pressure profiles are as follows (only incorporate lowest-order radial disturbances).
+The assumed forms of the velocity and pressure profiles are as follows (only incorporate lowest-order radial disturbances).
 The forms of these equations show that the main transport occurs along the azimuthal and temporal coordinates, with the radial coordinate only contributing to disturbances.